SamWindell/Signet/docs/usage.md

 The threshold in decibels to which anything under it should be considered silence.

+## seamless-loop
+### Description:
+Turns the file(s) into seamless loops by crossfading a given percentage of audio from the start of the file to the end of the file.
+Due to this overlap, the resulting file is shorter.

+### Usage:
+  `seamless-loop` `crossfade-percent`

+### Arguments:
+`crossfade-percent FLOAT:INT in [0 - 100] REQUIRED`
+The size of the crossfade region as a percent of the whole file.

+## trim
+### Description:
+Removes the start or end of the file(s).
+This command has 2 subcommands, 'start' and 'end'; one of which must be specified.
+For each, the amount to remove must be specified.

+### Usage:
+  `trim` `COMMAND`

+### Commands:
+#### start
+##### Description:
+Removes the start of the file.

+##### Arguments:
+`trim-start-length TEXT REQUIRED`
+The amount to remove from the start.
+This value is a number directly followed by a unit.
+The unit can be one of {s, ms, %, smp}.
+These represent {Seconds, Milliseconds, Percent, Samples} respectively.
+The percent option specifies the duration relative to the whole length of the sample.
+Examples of audio durations are: 5s, 12.5%, 250ms or 42909smp.

+#### end
+##### Description:
+Removes the end of the file.

+##### Arguments:
+`trim-end-length TEXT REQUIRED`
+The amount to remove from the end.
+This value is a number directly followed by a unit.
+The unit can be one of {s, ms, %, smp}.
+These represent {Seconds, Milliseconds, Percent, Samples} respectively.
+The percent option specifies the duration relative to the whole length of the sample.
+Examples of audio durations are: 5s, 12.5%, 250ms or 42909smp.

+## tune
+### Description:
+Changes the tune the file(s) by stretching or shrinking them.
+Uses a high quality resampling algorithm.

+### Usage:
+  `tune` `tune cents`

+### Arguments:
+`tune cents FLOAT REQUIRED`
+The cents to change the pitch by.

+## zcross-offset
+### Description:
+Offsets the start of an audio file to the nearest zero-crossing (or the closest thing to a zero crossing).
+You can use the option --append to cause the samples that were offsetted to be appended to the end of the file.
+This is useful for when the file is a seamless loop.

+### Usage:
+  `zcross-offset` `[OPTIONS]` `search_size`

+### Arguments:
+`search_size TEXT REQUIRED`
+The maximum length that it is allowed to offset to.
+This value is a number directly followed by a unit.
+The unit can be one of {s, ms, %, smp}.
+These represent {Seconds, Milliseconds, Percent, Samples} respectively.
+The percent option specifies the duration relative to the whole length of the sample.
+Examples of audio durations are: 5s, 12.5%, 250ms or 42909smp.

+### Options:
+`--append`
+Append the frames offsetted to the end of the file - useful when the sample is a seamless loop.

+# File Data Commands
+## convert
+### Description:
+Converts the file format, bit-depth or sample rate.
+Features a high quality resampling algorithm.
+This command has subcommands; it requires at least one of sample-rate, bit-depth or file-format to be specified.

+### Usage:
+  `convert` `COMMAND`

+### Commands:
+#### sample-rate
+##### Description:
+Change the sample rate using a high quality resampler.

+##### Arguments:
+`sample-rate UINT:UINT in [1 - 4300000000] REQUIRED`
+The target sample rate in Hz.
+For example 44100

+#### bit-depth
+##### Description:
+Change the bit depth of the file(s).

+##### Arguments:
+`bit-depth UINT:{8,16,20,24,32,64} REQUIRED`
+The target bit depth.

+#### file-format
+##### Description:
+Change the file format.

+##### Arguments:
+`file-format ENUM:value in {Flac->1,Wav->0} OR {1,0} REQUIRED`
+The output file format.

+## embed-sampler-info
+### Description:
+Embeds sampler metadata into the audio file(s), such as the root note, the velocity mapping range and the note mapping range.

+### Usage:
+  `embed-sampler-info` `COMMAND`

+### Commands:
+#### remove
+##### Description:
+Remove all sampler metadata from the file(s)

+#### root
+##### Description:
+Embed the root note of the audio file

+##### Arguments:
+`Root note value TEXT REQUIRED`
+This value should be 1 of the following 3 formats:

+(1) A MIDI note number.
+(2) An ECMAScript-style regex pattern containing 1 capture group which is to be used to get the value from the filename of the audio file (not including the extension).
+For example if the file was called sample_40.wav, you could use the regex pattern "sample_(\d+)" to get the value 40.
+(3) 'auto-detect' or one of the other auto-detect options.
+This will invoke the pitch-detection algorithm to automatically get the MIDI number from the audio file.
+There are a few variations for auto-detect.
+They all use the same algorithm but some also shift the value in octaves.
+Here is the full list of options: auto-detect, auto-detect-octave-plus-1, auto-detect-octave-plus-2, auto-detect-octave-minus-1, auto-detect-octave-minus-2, auto-detect-nearest-to-middle-c.

+EXAMPLE

+'root 60'
+Sets the root note to MIDI number 60.

+'root "sample_(\d+)"'
+Sets the root note by looking at the filename and matching the given regex pattern to it.

+'root auto-detect'
+Sets the root note by running a pitch detection algorithm on the file.
+If the audio file does not have a pitch, the value will be set to 60.

+#### note-range
+##### Description:
+Embed the low and high notes.

+##### Arguments:
+`Note range value(s) TEXT REQUIRED`
+This value is either 'auto-map' or 2 separate values to set the low and high note range.

+EXAMPLES

+'note-range auto-map'
+Auto maps the file based on the files in its same folder.

+'note-range 40 62'
+Sets the low note to MIDI note 40 and the high note to 62.

+'note-range unchanged 127'
+Leaves the low note unchanged (if no value exists already it will be set to 0), and sets the high note to 127.

+'note-range "sample_(\d+)_\d+_\d+" "sample_\d+_\d+_(\d+)"'
+Sets the low value from the name of the file by pattern-matching the given regex pattern to it, and taking the value of the given capture group (with is the bit inside the brackets).
+The high value is set from the filename too, but a different regex pattern is matched against.

+DESCRIPTION

+If it's auto-map, then the low and high note will be set by assessing the root note of every file in the same folder and calculating an appropriate value.

+If not 'auto-map' then each of the 2 arguments can be 1 of 3 different formats.
+The first of these 2 arguments represents the low note, and the second represents the high note.
+The 3 possible formats are as follows: (1) a MIDI note number, (2) a regex pattern containing 1 capture group which is to be used to capture the value from the filename of the audio file (not including the extension).
+Or (3), the word 'unchanged' which means the value is not changed if it is already embedded in the file; if there is no value already present, it's set to 0 for the low note or 127 for the high note.

+#### velocity-range
+##### Description:
+Embeds the velocity mapping info.
+Samplers can often play different samples depending on the MIDI velocity.
+In order to do this, the sampler needs to know what the minimum and maximum MIDI velocity values that a sample should play in.
+The whole MIDI velocity range is between 1 and 127.

+##### Arguments:
+`Low and high velocity values TEXT x 2 REQUIRED`
+2 values to represent the low and high velocity mapping.

+EXAMPLES

+'velocity-range 1 64'
+Sets the low velocity to 1 and the high velocity to 64.

+'velocity-range "sample_(\d+)_\d+_\d+" "sample_\d+_\d+_(\d+)"'
+Sets the low velocity from the name of the file, by matching the given regex pattern to it, and get the number from the captured region.
+Same is done for the high velocity but a different capture region is specified.

+'velocity-range 1 unchanged'
+Sets the low velocity to 1 and leaves the high velocity unchanged.
+If the high velocity is not already embedding the file, it will be set to 127

+DESCRIPTION

+2 values must be given.
+The first one represents the low velocity and the second one represents the high velocity.
+Each value can be 1 of 3 formats.
+(1) A number from 1 to 127, (2) a regex pattern containing 1 capture group which is to be used to capture the value from the filename of the audio file (not including the extension).
+Or (3), the word 'unchanged' which means the value is not changed if it is already embedded in the file; if there is no value already present, it's set to 1 for the low velocity or 127 for the high velocity.

+# Filepath Commands
 ## rename
 ### Description:
 Various commands for renaming files.